MohammadBnei/blog-2023/urara/microservices/ssr-sveltekit/+page.md

 ### Initialize gRPC Client

 First, we need to generate the client stub for our SvelteKit app.
-Go to [`proto/buf.gen.yml`](/proto/buf.gen.yaml) and add the following line to the plugin list:
+Go to `proto/buf.gen.yml` (at the root of the project) and add the following line to the plugin list:

 ```yml
   - plugin: buf.build/community/timostamm-protobuf-ts